p-argento/uni/PROG/Python from Book.md

 ![[Pasted image 20240122164805.png]]
 ![[Pasted image 20240122171223.png]]
 *What then?*
-Based on experience, I think the best idea is to create a new empty list and add there the elements we need while iterating the first list (which remains unmodified)
+Based on experience, I think the best idea is to create a new empty list and add there the elements we need while iterating the first list (which remains unmodified).
+If needed, replace the old list with the new one.

-Special operators
+**Special operators**
 - +
 	- concatenate two lists (remember to assign the result)
 	- to append an element, made it looks like a list ->  +\[element]